fletchjp/Arduino-Pico-Examples/README.md

 ## MulticoreWithBuzz

 This extends the Multicore example using the buzzer which is in a fixed location on the ArdiPi.
+It also runs on the Pico Breadboard as well.

 # CBUS examples